john-cd/rust_howto/src/categories/asynchronous/async_channels.md

 # Channels for use in async code

-The most common form of synchronization{{hi:Synchronization}} in an async{{hi:async}} program is message passing{{hi:Message passing}}.
+The most common form of synchronization{{hi:Synchronization}} in an async{{hi:async}} program is Message passing{{hi:Message passing}}.
 Two tasks operate independently and send messages to each other to synchronize.
 Doing so has the advantage of avoiding shared state{{hi:Shared state}}.
 Message passing is implemented using async channels{{hi:Async channels}}.

 Tokio's [`sync`][c-tokio-sync]⮳ module provides channels{{hi:Channels}} that work well with async code.